WACE Exam Timetable 2026

 Official 2026 WACE exam windows, timetable release status and revision links aligned to SCSA.

-SCSA has published the 2026 practical and written examination windows, plus the timetable release date.
+SCSA has published the 2026 practical and written examination windows and the detailed course examination timetables.

 Official Source: SCSA examination timetables